pachyderm/docs/content/latest/how-tos/jupyterlab-extension/local-install.md

    ```
 7. Run `jupyter lab`.

-If you have an existing pachyderm config file at `~/.pachyderm/config.json`, the extension automatically connects to the active context.
+If you have an existing MLDM config file at `~/.pachyderm/config.json`, the extension automatically connects to the active context.
 Otherwise, you must enter the cluster address manually in the extension UI.